 The local search uses a prominent search bar that allows users to search for and select user profiles that onboarded and have been stored on the device.
 For more information, see Search.

-The user list works like the List Picker component, the user taps on a listed user profile to select and deselect.
+The user list works like the list picker component, the user taps on a listed user profile to select and deselect.
 A checkmark indicates the user’s selection.
-List title sections like “Selected” and “All” are displayed depending on whether the number of user profiles can fit in the view.
+List title sections such as “Selected” and “All” are displayed depending on whether the number of user profiles can fit in the view.